smartbcity/fixers-d2/README.md

 Then create the task within the module you wish to generate documentation for:

-> NB: Multi-module generation is not supported ATM

 *build.gradle.kts of the module*
 ```kotlin
 tasks {